All Episodes

 And then they need something on the other end to provide the electricity.

-We can prove that there is not enough of the lithium and rare earths, you'll run out of rare earths before you run out of lithium, right?
+You'll run out of rare earths before you run out of lithium, right?

-Uh we would need hundreds of more mines, we'd need thousands of more people working in the electric vehicle business, you'd need thousands of more people uh putting in massive amounts of electrical lines to do charging.
+You'd need thousands of more people putting in massive amounts of electrical lines to do charging.

 You'd need new power lines everywhere.

-But it's just not feasible for every driver in the state, we do not have enough resources, and it we will not have enough resources by the finite number of years that Inslee has set for his um uh you know line in the sand kind of thing.
+For every driver in the state, we do not have enough resources and we will not have enough resources by the finite number of years that Inslee has set for his line in the sand kind of thing.

 And so it's doomed to failure.

-There ain't shit you can do about it, nothing can happen, and the society will not achieve that goal.
+There ain't shit you can do about it.

 He would say, is this invention likely to succeed?

-So he had this brilliant invention, which was a kind of brick that was took less energy to make, and uh was non-flammable, it was structurally sound and it was designed in such a way that even in the worst earthquake, it would not shake apart or or crumble or or collapse or any of that.
+It was structurally sound and it was designed in such a way that even in the worst earthquake, it would not shake apart or crumble or collapse or any of that.

 Brilliant, brilliant.

-He got patents on it, the whole deal.
+He got patents on it the whole deal.

 And it was worthless.